acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 ## Examples of Acceptable Deviations
 - studies that focus on specific ecosystems (such as Apache) may choose specific repositories
+- obfuscating some details of the dataset due to ethical concerns

 ## Antipatterns
 - limiting a study to quantitative description; failing to test, build or extend theory